-Zerynth is already used by companies and professional teams to build amazing IoT and embedded solutions in different sectors: retail, commercial refrigeration, waste management, smart devices and much more, as you can see in the “Built with Zerynth” wall.
+Zerynth is already used by companies and professional teams to build amazing IoT and embedded solutions in different sectors: retail, commercial refrigeration, waste management, smart devices, and much more, as you can see on our Case Studies page.

-Download Zerynth Studio – it’s free, it’s easy
+Download Zerynth SDK – it’s free, it’s easy

-Now that you know all the advantages of embedded development in Python it’s time to download Zerynth Studio and start your dream project.
+Now that you know all the advantages of embedded development in Python it’s time to download Zerynth SDK and start your dream project.
 After all, it’s free, it’s easy, and tailored to your needs.